vertica/spark-connector/examples/scala/README.md

 ### Configuring `submit-examples.sh`

 The `submit-examples.sh` script uses `spark-submit` underneath.
 Thus, you can configure it with any valid [configurations](https://spark.apache.org/docs/latest/submitting-applications.html).
-For examples, to run on your own Vertica Spark cluster, change `--master` to your Spark driver URL.
+For example, to run on your own Vertica Spark cluster, change `--master` to your Spark driver URL.

 ### Running through SBT